-Norman Pearlstine is the newly named Executive Vice President and Chief Content Officer at Time Inc., returning to the company as it prepares to spin out from its corporate parent Time Warner in early 2014.
-This follows his five year tenure at Bloomberg L.P. from June 2008 as its chief content officer, a position created for Pearlstine.
+Norman Pearlstine is the Executive Vice President and Chief Content Officer at Time Inc. This follows his five year tenure at Bloomberg L.P. from June 2008 as its chief content officer, a position created for Pearlstine.
 In this role, Pearlstine was charged with seeking growth opportunities for Bloomberg's television, radio, magazine and online products and to make the most of the company's news operations.
 He is expected to have a similar role at Time Inc.

 Prior to joining Bloomberg, Pearlstine was a senior advisor to The Carlyle Group's telecommunications and media group in New York.
 Before joining the private equity firm, he had spent nearly four decades working as a reporter and editor.
 He was editor-in-chief of Time Inc., the magazine subsidiary of Time Warner Inc., from 1995 through 2005 before becoming a senior advisor to Time Warner.
 Prior to joining Time Inc., Pearlstine worked for The Wall Street Journal, Forbes magazine and launched Smart Money magazine.
 Pearlstine also was general partner of Friday Holdings L.P., a multimedia investment company.

 In January 2005, the American Society of Magazine Editors named him the recipient of its Lifetime Achievement Award and inducted him into the Magazine Editors' Hall of Fame.
 He was honored with the Loeb Lifetime Achievement Award for Distinguished Business and Financial Journalism in 2000.
 He received the National Press Foundation's Editor of the Year Award in 1989.